SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 After discovering that `from topsecretfile.py import *` does not work (Something I should have checked on my TwitterBot script...)
 I decided to use Linux enviromental variables instead.
 This allows me to not include sensitive information in Git commits but still access them in my Python script.

-To do this I ran the command `export VARNAME=CONTENTS` in my terminal, I discovered that using `os.environ` in Python only works for as long as the script is working but using the alternative persists for as long as the terminal itself does.
+I discovered that using `os.environ` in Python only works for as long as the script is working and using `export VARNAME=CONTENTS` persists for as long as the terminal itself does.
+I didn't want to have to retype all the export commands if I accidently closed the terminal so I went into the `etc/enviroment` file and added the variables there.
 I then accessed the data using the os library.

 <p align="center">